adaksuman/genapp/README.md

 In the genapp shell, run this command (note that the command ends with a period -- this is an Erlang convention):

-    genapp:deploy("/path/to/sample_app").
+    1> genapp:deploy("/path/to/sample_app").

-Replace `/path/to/sample_app` with the full path to the directory containing `metadata.json` created above.
+Replace `/path/to/sample_app` with the full path to the application package directory created above.

-If the applicaiton was deployed successfully, you will see `plugin_setup_ok`, otherwise you'll see some errors.
+If the applicaiton was deployed successfully, you will see `plugin_setup_ok`, otherwise you'll see errors.
 Refer to *Common Errors* below for help.

-If deployed successfully, genapp installed a sample in a subdirectory of `apps_home`.
+If deployed successfully, genapp installed the application in a subdirectory of `apps_home`.
 The subdirectory is a randomly generated eight character name.
 This name is also known as the *application ID*.
 The application ID will be displayed in the plugin setup info report, which looks something like this: